rspeed/Asteroid-Mining-to-Optimize-Propellant-Depot-Costs/index.md

 #### Impactor Study

-After analizing the candidate extraction sites, a small impactor is used to study the sub-surface chemical makeup of the most promising site.
+After analyzing the candidate extraction sites, a small impactor is used to study the sub-surface chemical makeup of the most promising site.
 This would be similar to the LCROSS mission, but at a much smaller scale.

 * Retreat to safe distance
 * Spin-up and release impactor